-- Level 1: Student is unable to respond in writing to the story. - Level 2: Student is able to write about the story with teacher help. - Level 3: Student is able to write about the story with minimal help. - Level 4: Student is able to write about the story with minimal help and good fluency.

-VOCABULARY
+Level 1: Student is unable to generate a sentence that follows the pattern.

+Level 2: Student is able to generate a sentence that follows the pattern, with help.

+Level 3: Student is able to generate more than one sentence that follows the pattern.

+Level 4: Student is able to generate numerous sentences that follow the pattern.